17th annual Oxford Film Festival: March 18-22, 2020

 We only accept submissions on Film Freeway.
 Emailing us a link will not be considered.

 Shorts must be under 30 minutes.
 Features must be under 120 minutes.
-Music documentaries must be under 110 minutes.
+Scripts are under 20 pages.

-To be considered for the Mississippi categories, the filmmaker should indicate his/her "Mississippi connection" in the cover letter section.
+To be considered for the Mississippi categories, the filmmaker should indicate his/her "Mississippi connection" in the cover letter section and have filmed at least 50% of the film in Mississippi.

 All films in a language other than English must be subtitled in English for festival presentation.

 Any film submitted in previous years but be a significantly different version to be re-considered.
-Re-submitted, previously rejected films will not be considered.
+Re-submitted, previously rejected films with no changes will not be considered.
+Please note the changes in your cover letter.

 Upon acceptance, Oxford Film Festival will ask for fest deliverables:

 1) Feature films require a DCP and a BluRay back up.
 If unable to deliver a DCP, we partnered with a company to provide a discount to have a DCP made.
-Please contact us if you have questions.
+If you can not follow this, do not submit.

 International entries - all entries from outside the US should be sent Air mail Registered or by a parcel express service (DHL, UPS, Fed Ex, etc.).
 We cannot accept entries shipped via air-freight if customs and delivery fees have not been paid.